MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

 > [!TIP]
 > Enter the contact's email address in the following format when you compose an email or meeting invitation: **FirstName LastName &lt;email address&gt;**.
 If you do, the corresponding items in the CRM contact form fill automatically.

-Here's the video that shows how to create a contact in your CRM from Sales app:

-> [!VIDEO ee9d39c5-4f97-4355-9515-e7ace2866ebf]

 **To create a contact**:

 1. In the **Sales** pane, hover over an unsaved contact, and then select **Add to (CRM)**.